Procedure A makes a soda drink with orange juice and baking soda. The students find out where the bubbles come from. Good for all ages.

-Refer to the chemical reaction again: some juices have fewer H atoms in them, so when baking soda is added, they make fewer CO2 molecules.
+Some juices have fewer H atoms in them, so when baking soda is added, they will make fewer CO2 molecules.
 Therefore fewer gas bubbles are made.
-Juices with more H atoms in them can make more CO2 molecules, so make more bubbles of gas.
+Juices with more H atoms in them can make more CO2 molecules, so will make more bubbles of gas.

 The number of H atoms in a juice determines how acidic it is, which is the same as how sour it is.